rolczynski/Explainable-Sentiment-Analysis/article/article.md

                                        [ ... ]              {fans}
 ```

-We mask in the input sequence directly the chosen based on an explanation token
-(e.g. fans), and observe if a model changes a decision or not.
+We mask in the input sequence directly the chosen based on an explanation token (e.g. fans), and observe if the model changes a decision or not.
-Note that an example might contain several `key tokens`,
-tokens that masked (independently) cause a change of a model prediction.
+Note that an example might contain several `key tokens`, tokens that masked (independently) cause a change in the model prediction.
 We assume that the chosen token should belong to the group of key tokens if it is truly significant.
-This test is attractive because we are able to reveal the ground-truth (key tokens),
+This test is convenient because we are able to reveal the ground-truth (key tokens),
 solely checking `n` combinations (masking each token), needed to measure the test performance precisely.

 ```